Khaled-Mahmmoud/MyCompetitiveProgramming/String.md

 input + '#' + reverse_input ==>> effedcba#abcdeffe
 Now problem , find longest prefix that is suffix.

-Given a string what is the longest suffix that is palindrome ?
-Ex. abcdeffe ==>> effe we reverse that string: Now problem , find the longest prefix that is palindrome.

 Given a string , what is minimum characters to add to convert string to palindrome ? abcdeffe ==>> abdcdeffedcba. let's k = longest suffix that is palidrome: answer = length of string - k.